 How important was it for these people to have their own unique and distinctive design?

-Speaking about kings, the marketing tool which was the sign is more obvious.
-The royals kept their family sign, with each member progressively adding some modifications.
+Speaking of kings, the marketing tool which was the sign is more obvious.
+The Royals kept their family sign, with each member progressively adding some modifications.
 In other cases, when the dynasty or the name of the king changed or when they wanted to be detached from the previous kings for some reason, they made a new one.
 Their personal scribes designed these signs for them, most probably preserving the tradition of signatures, and we all know how important the sign of the king was.
 See, very briefly, its evolution: